 Over the last 500 years, much bigger buildings have been built all round this small pub until it was completely surrounded and accessible only down two small alleyways.
 It is quite literally an oasis within the city and when you find it then it feels like you are hidden away - for Harry Potter fans this is like a real life Diagon Alley leading to The Leaky Cauldron pub.

 The difficulty reflects the problems in GPS reception and also the additional problem of actually finding the pub when you get to the coordinates.
 Remember the date, 1546 - you'll need it!

-To claim this cache, mail the answers to these questions through "The Wombles" profile link at the top of the page, and tick the box to release your email address.
+To claim this cache, send your answers to us through the message system.
 Under no circumstances post the answers in your log.

 1. The name of the pub (the name is NOT Fullers which is the brewery) and